GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/feedback/report-2023-q3.md

       <td style="vertical-align: top;">Requests to support passing Topics via headers on cross-origin script
 tag requests.</td>
       <td style="vertical-align: top;">From a security perspective, this isn't possible.
 Each document and
-its execution environment are associated with a single origin– that of the document.
+its execution environment are associated with a single origin–that of the document.
 Third-party subresources loaded and executed within that same environment are considered to be owned by the origin of the document.
 This is to prevent unconsented data leakage from one origin to another.<br>
 <br>
-An alternative is to provide a <code>browsingTopics</code> attribute on &lt;script> tags.
+An alternative is to provide a <code>browsingTopics</code> attribute on <code>&lt;script></code>
+tags.
 This should be clean from a security perspective, and not add additional latency.
-We are open to<a href="https://github.com/patcg-individual-drafts/topics/issues/239"> feedback</a> from interested parties.</td>
+We are open to <a href="https://github.com/patcg-individual-drafts/topics/issues/239"> feedback</a> from interested parties.</td>
     </tr>